nightscout/nightscout.github.io/docs/troubleshoot/troubleshoot.md

 </br>

-A sleeping app was due to your Heroku free plan: a Hobby plan makes the app never sleep. [https://www.heroku.com/pricing](https://www.heroku.com/pricing)
+A sleeping app was due to your Heroku free plan: a Basic plan makes the app never sleep. [https://www.heroku.com/pricing](https://www.heroku.com/pricing)

 Another reason for a sleeping app can be due to a failure to obtain data from Dexcom Share, check the logs to understand the reasons.